catamphetamine/anychan/README.md

 npm run build
 ```

-The build will be output to the `build/assets` directory: `index.html` and a bunch of `.js`/`.css`/image files with random generated names.
+The build will be output to the `build/assets` directory: `index.html` and a bunch of `.js`/`.css`/`.map`/image files with random generated names (and also about a 100 of code syntax highlighter language plugins that are only loaded on demand at runtime when highlighting a given language in "code" blocks).

 Prior to running `npm run build` it's recommended to create a [custom configuration file](#configuration) for enabling advanced features.